 Notwithstanding the success of these two hits, Miller is becoming best known for co-writing one of the biggest hits of the year: “Meant to Be” by Bebe Rexha featuring Florida Georgia Line.
-This single has been #1 on the Billboard Hot Country Songs chart for a massive 24 weeks, and it has crossed over to the pop chart, reaching #2 on the Billboard Hot 100.
+This single has been #1 on the Billboard Hot Country Songs chart for a massive 50 weeks (breaking the all-time record), and it has crossed over to the pop chart, reaching #2 on the Billboard Hot 100.
 “Meant to Be” has also become an international hit, charting in over 20 countries including the United Kingdom, Germany, Australia, Canada, Israel, Netherlands, Greece, Philippines and Sweden.

 Miller co-wrote “Meant to Be” with Rexha, Tyler Hubbard of Florida Georgia Line and David Garcia.
 They wrote this song in April 2017 when Miller, Hubbard and Garcia were on a writing trip to Los Angeles.
 “Meant to Be” was first released last August on Rexha’s EP All Your Fault Pt.
 2, and the single began moving up the charts after its release last fall.